AgencyAgency/Fall2013LessonPlan/COURSE_SCHEDULE.md

 **9/13 F  Day 13**   Coding Basics - Models of OO

 > * **Activities**: Review homework via Live Coding.
 Begin descent into Object-Oriented programming.
+> * **HW**: [LAB 6 - Moving that ball we were talking about.][LAB6] This is step 1 in a larger mission to build our learning framework.
+It starts difficult, but gets easier, I promise.
+Really.
 > * **HW**: Finish up interviews (due 9/18)
 > * **PB**: How do the mental models influence your thinking? your understanding?
 How do you want to see the future of ‘Iolani?